Surrogacy: A guide for NZ employers

 Surrogacy is a path to parenthood where a woman (the surrogate) carries and gives birth to a baby for another person or couple (the intended parents).
 This journey involves unique legal, emotional, and physical considerations for both the surrogate and the intended parents.

 In New Zealand, surrogacy arrangements are increasing, though they remain relatively uncommon, with approximately 15-25 arrangements completed annually.
-Commercial surrogacy is not legal in New Zealand, but altruistic surrogacy, where the surrogate is not paid beyond reasonable expenses, is permitted.

 Statutory entitlements